ashukla2019/System_design/HLD/10_Deployment/deployment_understanding.md

 How many of those layers are managed by you versus the cloud provider.

+As you move from:

+On-Prem
+   ↓
+IaaS
+   ↓
+Kubernetes
+   ↓
+PaaS
+   ↓
+FaaS
+   ↓
+SaaS

-As you move from On-Prem → IaaS → Kubernetes → PaaS → FaaS → SaaS, more responsibility shifts from you to the cloud provider.
+More responsibility shifts from you to the cloud provider.